SouthernPark/SouthernPark.github.io/docs/_posts/2021-04-07-monte_carlo.markdown

 point is inside the polygon or not, we will create a ray that will reach to infinity and count how many intersection points `n` has been crossed by the ray.
 If `n` is an odd number, the point is inside the polygon, otherwise, it is outside.

+{% highlight ruby %}
+Algorithm: //TODO: write the algorithm

+ def

+def print_hi(name)
+  puts "Hi, #{name}"
+end
+print_hi('Tom')

+{% endhighlight %}

 In the following inter active board, you will see how things work:

 <!--In out testing board-->
 # Interactive Board
+You can create polygon with any points by use the `create polygon` button on the right hang side.
+After that, a red point at (-1,1) and a polygon will be created.
+You can drag the red point to put it in everywhere.
+By clicking on `Ray Cast Test` button, you will be shown whether the red point inside the polygon.
+You can see the yellow intersected points on the edge on the polygon.
 <div id="result_display_algo">
     <b>Result display:</b>
     <br>